Q What version of PaperCut am I running?

 Q How do I find GCP jobs in PaperCut?

 You can see jobs printed through a PaperCut Google Cloud Print printer in the PaperCut Job Log.
 Go to the web admin interface in Printers : Job Log.
 “Google Cloud Print” (without the quotation marks) appears in the Attribs. column for the job.

-However, if you want to track what users are printing the jobs, you will need to publish these printers using PaperCut’s implementation of Google Cloud Print.
-Confirm that you have enabled Google Cloud Print in PaperCut in the Mobile & BYOD section, then select a printer in PaperCut, and on the Summary tab choose “Publish to Google Cloud Print”.
+If this is happening, make sure you have enabled Google Cloud Print in PaperCut in the Mobile & BYOD section, then select a printer in PaperCut, and on the Summary tab choose “Publish to Google Cloud Print”.
 There will now be a link to manage that printer in the Google Cloud Print web interface and share it out with your users.

 To verify that the printer is being shared from PaperCut, log into the Google Cloud Print management interface, select a printer, choose Details, then expand the Advanced Details.
 A printer published by PaperCut to Google Cloud print will have the tag “pc_server_build” followed by a build number like the screenshot below.
 If the tag “pc_server_build” number is missing, then the printer has not been published to Google Cloud Print using PaperCut.

 If the printer does not have this tag, then double check the steps in how to set up Google Cloud Print in the manual to make sure the printers have been published correctly.